 - Your cat has been declawed

 Cats like these are vulnerable to fox attacks but also other threats.
-They should not be allowed to roam free.
+They should never be allowed to roam free, especially during the night.

 Keep a Cat Indoors at Night